UMAprotocol/oval-node/README.md

 ## Repo contents

 This repository contains the implementation of the Oval Node.
 This enables searchers to send standard bundles with the `eth_sendBundle` RPC method to interact with protocols that use Oval.
 The Node works by pre-pending an `unlockLatestValue` transaction in front of a searchers bundle before forwarding the bundle to Flashbot's MEV-share.
 This means that searchers dont need to know how Oval works under the hood and can simply send their existing bundles.
-See The [docs](https://docs.oval.xyz/for-searchers/getting-started) for integration information and details on the bundle pre-pending logic.
+See the [docs](https://docs.oval.xyz/for-searchers/getting-started) for integration information and details on the bundle pre-pending logic.

 ## Running the Oval Node